 There is some evidence to suggest that owners often underestimate their cat’s weight with many owners of overweight cats describing their cat as normal weight and owners of seriously overweight cats describing their cat as being a little bit overweight.

-Use the SPECIFIC™ body condition scoring guide for cats.
+SPECIFIC™ body condition scoring guide for cats.

 OK so your cat needs to lose a few pounds – now what?